ire-design/ire-design/README.md

 - 👀 I’m interested in building scalable web applications, exploring new technologies, and solving complex programming challenges.

-- 🌱 I’m currently learning advanced React, RESTful APIs, and database management
+- 🌱 Currently learning advanced React, RESTful APIs, and database management

-- 💞️ I’m looking to collaborate on  open-source projects, web development, and innovative solutions in tech.
+- 💞️ Looking to collaborate on  open-source projects, web development, and innovative solutions in tech.

 - 📫 How to reach me: a) https://www.linkedin.com/in/irene-musau